-Artix configuration concepts
+Artix C++ runtime configuration concepts

-The information in this chapter presumes an understanding of Artix configuration concepts and practices, as described in Configuring and Deploying Artix Solutions, C++ Runtime.
+The information in this section presumes an understanding of Artix C++ runtime configuration concepts and practices, as described in Configuring and Deploying Artix Solutions, C++ Runtime.
 See the chapters "Artix Configuration" and "Accessing Contracts and References."